-Full Application Submission Date: For this Fiscal Year 2025 funding opportunity, full applications must be received by 5:00 pm Eastern Time (ET) onDecember 2, 2024.
+Full Application Submission Date: Full applications must be received by 5:00 pm Eastern Time (ET) on December 2, 2024.
 Applications received after this deadline will not be considered.
 Award notifications are expected by June 2025.
-Financial awards for this competition will be for a maximum of three years in length, and are recommended to begin in August 2025, as described in Section II.B "Project/Award Period."
+Financial awards for this competition will be for a maximum of three years in length depending on the program, and are recommended to begin in August 2025, as described in Section II.B "Project/Award Period."